kgroveshok/z80-homebrew/WORD-LIST.md

  ACCEPT ( -- w )    Prompt for text input and push pointer to string | DONE

+ EDIT ( u -- u )    Takes string on TOS and allows editing of it.
+Pushes it back once done. | TO TEST

  IS ( s1 s2  -- f ) Push true if string s1 is the same as s2 | TODO